alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 This involves first calling `GetDC(0)` (with `0` for “no window”) to get a handle to a drawing surface covering the screen.
 In Windows terminology that’s called a **device context** for the screen, and the handle type is a `HDC`, handle to device context.
 In more general programming the equivalent of a Windows DC is often called a **canvas**, emphasizing that it’s used for painting.

-On the “output side” — the right side in the figure below — a device context works as a common abstraction of various quite different devices.
-It generates graphics in windows, in bitmap images, to printers, and to now archaic “.wmf” Windows binary vector graphics “meta-files”.
-So, you can use roughly the same code to generate graphics for all these devices.
+On the output side — the right side in the figure below — a device context generates graphics in windows, in bitmap images, to printers, and to now archaic “.wmf” Windows binary vector graphics “meta-files”.
+So, you can use roughly the same code to generate graphics for all these destinations, much like with a polymorphic C++ object.
+There is probably some historical reason why Microsoft refers to all these graphics destinations as “devices”; maybe originally only screens and printers were supported.

-The side of a device context that such code relates to, the “input side”, mainly executes drawing commands such as calls of the `Ellipse` function, but it also receives and retains drawing attributes such as a **pen** that specifies attributes of lines (e.g. color, width and pattern), and such as a **brush** that specifies attributes of color fills, in particular the fill color.
+The side of a device context that such code relates to, its input side, mainly executes drawing commands such as calls of the `Ellipse` function, but it also receives and retains drawing attributes such as a **pen** that specifies attributes of lines (e.g. color, width and pattern), and such as a **brush** that specifies attributes of color fills, in particular the fill color.

 <img alt="DC inputs and outputs" src="part-05/images/dc.png" width="500">